Vector-wise Joint Diagonalization of Almost Commuting Matrices: Error analysis

-for some precision parameter $\d > 0$.
-We will prove in Proposition \ref{prop:numeri_sta} that our Algorithm \ref{alg:VJD} can output matrices $U \in \on$ and $\Lad_1,\Lad_2 \in \diag{n}$ with the controlled error in terms of $\d$.
-The arguments are based on the following two lemmas: a standard perturbation result for eigenvalue problems \cite[p.58]{rellich1969perturbation} and a backward error stability result for the common eigenvector problem \cite[Theorem 4]{Ghazi2008}.
+for some precision parameter $\d > 0$, and prove that our Algorithm \ref{alg:VJD} can output matrices $U \in \on$ and $D_1,D_2 \in \diag{n}$ with a controlled error; see Proposition \ref{prop:numeri_sta}. \mb{We remark that the justification of the assumption \eqref{eq:ini_assp} relies on the convergence of Algorithm \ref{alg:for ineq} for \eqref{eq:problem with inequality constraint} and hence is left open.} The proof is based on the following two lemmas: a standard perturbation result for eigenvalue problems \cite[p.58]{rellich1969perturbation} and a backward error stability result for the common eigenvector problem \cite[Theorem 4]{Ghazi2008}.